J. T. Ready: Politics

 Ready was politically active in anti-immigration causes.
 He served as president of the Mesa Community College Republican Party Club and as a precinct committeeman for the Maricopa County Republicans.
 Ready unsuccessfully campaigned for a seat in the Arizona House of Representatives in 2004 and for a seat on the city council for Mesa, Arizona, in 2006.
 He put forth as his motto that "The Purity of the Aryan Race is the most precious resource Nature has to offer All of Humankind."
 Ready founded a private organization in June 2010 called the U.S. Border Guard, which aimed to curtail illegal immigration by conducting armed patrols along the Arizona–Mexico border.
 He attended and spoke at Tea Party movement events.

 The Anti-Defamation League and the Southern Poverty Law Center described Ready as a neo-Nazi.
 Several Republicans attempted to have him expelled from his position in the party in Maricopa County due to his controversial views.
 Before starting a campaign for the position of Pinal County sheriff, he left the National Socialist Movement, but had Movement member Harry Hughes serving as his campaign chairman.
 He ran for sheriff as a Democrat, citing the party's past support for Jim Crow and Democratic politicians who had supported racial segregation, such as West Virginia U.S. Senator Robert Byrd (in the 1940s) and Alabama Governor George Wallace (later independent presidential candidate), as well as stating his opinion that there was no difference between the Republican and Democratic parties, and that in a non-partisan position such as sheriff, political affiliation did not matter.
 After Ready's murder-suicide, Pearce released a statement saying that he had previously rejected Ready due to his association with "despicable groups in society", and had objected to Ready's position in the Republican Party.

 Gilbert shooting

-On May 2, 2012, Ready entered his home in Gilbert, Arizona, and fatally shot his girlfriend Lisa, her daughter Amber, Amber's boyfriend, Jim Hiott, and Amber's infant daughter Lilly.
+On May 2, 2012, Ready entered his home in Gilbert, Arizona, and used a 9mm semi-automatic pistol to fatally shoot his girlfriend Lisa, her daughter Amber, Amber's boyfriend, Jim Hiott, and Amber's infant daughter Lilly.
 He then fatally shot himself.
 A 9-1-1 call made from the house referred to an argument before the call was interrupted by gunfire.
 A teenager in the house at the time was in her bedroom and heard an argument, but survived the incident without being shot.